hmemcpy/hmemcpy.com/source/_posts/2020-01-20-functional-programming-in-haskell-stepik-course-notes-module-2.md

 #### Strict function application (call-by-value)

 Even though the `seq` primitive is useful, it's not very convenient.
-Haskell defines a a more convenient *call-by-value* operator `$!`, which can be used instead of `seq`:
+Haskell defines a more convenient *call-by-value* operator `$!`, which can be used instead of `seq`:

 ```haskell
 ($!) :: (a -> b) -> a -> b
 f $! x = x `seq` f x
 ```

-The type of the `$!` operator is identical to the `$` operator, taking a function `a -> b` and and argument `a`, producing a `b`.
+The type of the `$!` operator is identical to the `$` operator, taking a function `a -> b` and an argument `a`, producing a `b`.
 Here, it is using `seq` in the infix style, and means the following: the argument `x` is first reduced until WHNF, and then the function `f` is applied to the reduced `x`.
 Reduction here happens before function application, allowing the operator to force strictness.
 Let's see some uses of this operator:

 ```
 > const 42 undefined